 Lectures

-Alongside his art practice, he has built a broad and substantial leadership profile in the creative sector.
+Alongside his art practice, he has built a broad and substantial leadership profile in the creative sector and has strong connections.
 He served as Principal of a leading music school, shaping curriculum, guiding faculty, and developing programmes that bridged technical skill with artistic inquiry.
 Prior to that, he ran a brand design agency for ten years, leading an interdisciplinary practice and communicating visual strategy for a range of clients, with work published within multiple, high-profile books.
 He has served on the board of a notable arts institution, contributing to its long-term strategic and cultural development.

 He is a recipient of a Cultural Champions Award from the then Prince of Wales (now King Charles III), recognising his contribution to arts and culture.